Extract images docx with GroupDocs.Editor Java to edit docs

 EditableDocument beforeEdit = editor.edit();

-Editor– handles file I/O and format detection.EditableDocument– represents the document in an editable HTML form.
+Editor– handles file I/O and format detection.EditableDocument– provides HTML markup and resource access.

 Step 2: Edit Word content (how to edit word)